-Recovery time after laparotomy is usually six weeks, but may vary depending on whether other procedures are performed at the same time.
+Recovery time after laparotomy is usually six weeks but may vary depending on whether other procedures are performed simultaneously.

-As with any postoperative recovery, it is important to always consult your doctor.
+As with any postoperative recovery, it is essential always to consult your doctor.
 Make sure you have a final check.

 Other forms of diagnosis